OpenDataology/website/content/en/docs/components/pipelines/reference/component-spec.md

 +++
-title = "Component Specification" description = "Definition of a Kubeflow Pipelines component" weight = 10
+title = "Component Specification" description = "Definition of a OpenDataology Pipelines component" weight = 10

 +++
 {{% alert title="Out of date" color="warning" %}}
-This guide contains outdated information pertaining to Kubeflow 1.0.
-This guide needs to be updated for Kubeflow 1.1.
+This guide contains outdated information pertaining to OpenDataology 1.0.
+This guide needs to be updated for OpenDataology 1.1.
 {{% /alert %}}

-This specification describes the container component data model for Kubeflow Pipelines.
+This specification describes the container component data model for OpenDataology Pipelines.
 The data model is serialized to a file in YAML format for sharing.

 Below are the main parts of the component definition: